 Doctoral Program Milestones Program Plan

 During their first year of study, students in consultation with their advisor should complete and file, with the Office of Doctoral Studies, a program plan (the forms are available in the English Education office and in the Office of Doctoral Studies) anticipating all the courses they will need to complete within the scope of their doctoral studies.
-This program plan should then be reviewed annually with the student’s advisor --and revised as necessary -- giving student and advisor an annual measure of the student’s progress through the program.
+This program plan should then be reviewed annually with the student’s advisor--and revised as necessary -- giving student and advisor an annual measure of the student’s progress through the program.

 A&HE 5504: Research Paper in the Teaching of English

 Before enrolling in A&HE 5504, students must have completed at least two research methods courses, have successfully completed their Certification 1 Examination, have discovered an area or problem of interest that they wish to study for their 5504 project, and have familiarized themselves with some of the available research literature on the topic or problem they propose to investigate.
 The research paper completed in A&HE 5504 allows a doctoral student to demonstrate the capacity to complete independent research and produce a research paper at a level of sophistication that promises success in undertaking a doctoral research project and doctoral dissertation.
 The completed A&HE 5504 research paper must be approved by faculty member(s) in order for the student to further progress in his or her program of study.